 ICPE permits can be challenged before the administrative courts:

-- by applicants/operators within two months of receipt of the signed permit; or
+- by applicants or operators themselves within two months of receipt of the signed permit; or

-- by any interested third party within four months of publication or public posting of the permit.
+- by any third party that may be affected by the site within four months of publication or public posting of the permit.

-An informal appeal to a higher administrative authority (recours gracieux or recours hiérarchique) can also be made within two months, in which case the above periods for action before the administrative courts are extended by two further months.
+An informal appeal to a higher governmental service can also be made within two months, in which case the above periods for action before the administrative courts are extended by two further months.

 What are the consequences of violating permit rules and decisions?